Objectives of this article

 Ans: E. All of these choices are true.

 Bias is systematic favoritism in the data.
-You want to get data that represents all customers at the store, no matter what day or what time they shop, whether they shop in couples or alone, and so on.
-You can’t assume that the people who shopped during those three hours on that Saturday morning are representative of the store’s total clientele.
+You want to get data that represents all customers at the store, irrespective of what day or what time they shop, whether they shop in couples or alone, and so on.
+You can’t assume that the people who shopped during those three hours on that Saturday morning are representative of the store’s total clients.
 This sample wasn’t drawn randomly — everyone who walked in was counted.

 Statistic & Parameter